-Born and raised in New England, Caitlyn Majeika spent the past three years as a Special Education Resource Teacher in a suburban school district in Rhode Island.
-During her time there, Caitlyn worked with students across a wide range of high-incidence disabilities in grades two through six.
-In this role, she provided direct behavior support and access to the Common Core curriculum in the general education classroom, in addition to providing individualized interventions in reading, writing, and math in the resource setting.
-Caitlyn consulted with general education teachers to facilitate the use of behavior supports in their classrooms.
-In addition, Caitlyn also served as a Catalyst Teacher on her district’s Digital Literacy Committee.
+Born and raised in New England, CAITLYN MAJEIKA spent 3 years as a Special Education Resource Teacher in Rhode Island.
+During her time there, Caitlyn worked with students across a wide range of disabilities in grades two through six.
+In this role, she provided her students with direct behavior support and access to the Common Core curriculum in the general education classroom in addition to providing individualized academic interventions in a resource setting.
+In this role, Caitlyn also served as a Catalyst Teacher on her district’s Digital Literacy Committee.
 Through this opportunity, she worked with other teachers to plan curricula embedded with instruction in digital literacy skills.
 Caitlyn also coached her middle school’s Unified Basketball team, which provided students with disabilities the opportunity to play intermural sports alongside their typical peers.